hmeissner/gatsby-graphcms-testing/README.md

 Swap `yarn build` for `yarn watch` in plugin's directory for auto-rebuilding the plugin after you make changes to it.

-### Every time you rebuild the plugin, gatsby's development server has to be restarted to reflect the changes.
+### Every time you rebuild the plugin, you must restart Gatsby’s development server to reflect the changes.

 For an kitchen sink Graph<em>i</em>QL query you can run on Gatsby’s graphql debugger at <http://localhost:8000/___graphql>, try this